hyochan/dooboo-ui-legacy/packages/Charts/BarChart/README.md

   width: 100%;
 `;

-// Recommend to use conditional styling based on width to support other devices
+// Recommend to use conditional styling on <CustomContainer> based on width to support other devices
 <CustomContainer>
-      <LineChart
+      <BarChart
         data={this.state.data}
         xAxisKey={'key1'}
         yAxisKey={'key2'}